josdejong/rws/README.md

 rws
 ===

 A reconnecting WebSocket for node.js and the browser.
+With `rws`, the internet connection can go down temporarily without server nor client being bothered.
+Also, both server and client can be safely restarted, without the other side noticing.

 Features:

 - Automatically reconnect closed sockets.
-- Messages are queued while reconnecting, both server side as well as client side.
+- Queue messages while reconnecting, both client side as well as server side.
-- Client works both in the browser and in node.js.
+- Client side works both in the browser and in node.js.

 `rws` builds upon the [`ws`](https://github.com/einaros/ws) WebSocket library.